Ways to work with Databricks

 4. Click Save.

-If you set up sampling, profiling, and classification before and added the JDBC connection specified in the Databricks Unity Catalog capability, you can now profile and classify the data, and get sample data for the assets integrated by the Databricks Unity Catalog integration.
+If you previously set up sampling, profiling, and classification and added the JDBC connection specified in the Databricks Unity Catalog capability, you can now profile and classify the data and get sample data for the assets integrated by the Databricks Unity Catalog integration.
 For the steps to set up sampling, profiling, and classification, go to Steps: Integrate Databricks Unity Catalog via Edge.

 Helpful resources